Films by Title: "A"

 American Son (2008) - A young Marine returns home on a four-day Thanksgiving leave and is forced to deal with his volatile home life.
 Drama, 90 min., DVD, dir: Neil Abramson.

 American Women: Portraits of Courage (1976) - This documentary tells the history of the American woman.
 The film gives a brief history about different famous American women and their achievements.
+Among the women featured are Harriet Tubman (Melba Moore), Sojourner Truth (Claudia McNeil), and Rosa Parks (Jonelle Allen).
 Documentary, 57 min., 16mm, dir: Robert Deubel.

-Amistad (1997) - The true story of mutiny on board the Spanish slave ship Amistad in 1839 led by Cinque (Djimon Hounsou) and the landmark trial held in America following the capture of the slaves.
-Morgan Freeman plays abolitionist Joadson who seeks to help the jailed African slaves acquire their freedom.
+Amistad (1997) - The true story of mutiny led by Cinque (Djimon Hounsou) aboard the Spanish slave ship Amistad in 1839 and the landmark trial held in America following the capture of the slaves.
+Morgan Freeman plays abolitionist Joadson, who seeks to help the jailed African slaves acquire their freedom.
 Drama, 155 min., 16mm, VHS, dir: Steven Spielberg.